webex/webex-android-sdk/README.md

 - WebexCalling SDK : WebexSDK-Wxc.aar
   - This SDK supports only WebexCalling feature
-  - It does not support CUCM calling or Space calling
+  - It does not support CUCM calling.

 - Meeting SDK : WebexSDK-Meeting.aar
     - This SDK supports Messaging and Meeting features